MicrosoftDocs/powerbi-docs/powerbi-docs/natural-language/q-and-a-best-practices.md

 ### Pivot to eliminate property bags

 If you have *property bags* in your model, they should be restructured to have a single column per property.
-Property bags, while convenient for managing large numbers of properties, have a number of inherent limitations that neither Power BI reports nor Q&A are designed to work around.
+Property bags, while convenient for managing large numbers of properties, have inherent limitations that Power BI reports and Q&A aren't designed to work around.

 For example, consider a *CustomerDemographics* table with CustomerID, Property, and Value columns, where each row represents a different property of the customer (for example, age, marital status, or city).
 By overloading the meaning of the Value column based on the content of the Property column, it becomes impossible for Q&A to interpret most queries that reference it.
 A simple question such as “show the age of each customer” might happen to work, since it could be interpreted as “show the customers and customer demographics where property is age”.
 However, the structure of the model doesn’t support more complex questions like “average age of customers in Chicago.”
 While users who directly author Power BI reports can sometimes find clever ways to get the data they're looking for, Q&A only works when each column has a single meaning.